Lattice Size of Plane Convex Bodies: Abstract

 \section{Abstract}

-In this paper we study the lattice size $\ls(P)$ of a lattice polygon $P$ with respect to the standard simplex $\Sigma\subset\R^2$.
-The lattice size $\ls(P)$ is the smallest integer $l$ such that $P$ is contained in an $l$-dilate of $\Sigma$ after some unimodular transformation.

-This invariant was studied by Schicho in the context of simplifying parametrizations of rational surfaces.
-Schicho gave an ``onion skins'' algorithm for mapping a lattice polygon $P$ into $l\Sigma$ for a small integer $l$.
-Castryck and Cools proved that Schicho's algorithm computes $\ls(P)$ and provided a similar algorithm for finding the lattice size of a plane polygon with respect to the unit square.
+The lattice size $\ls(P)$ of a lattice polygon $P$ with respect to the standard simplex $\Delta$ was introduced and studied by Castryck and Cools in the context of simplification of the defining equation of an algebraic curve.
+Earlier, Schicho provided an ``onion skins'' algorithm for mapping a lattice polygon $P$ into a small integer multiple of the standard simplex, based on passing successively to the convex hull of the interior lattice points of $P$.
+Castryck and Cools showed that this algorithm computes the lattice size of $P$.

-In this paper we give a new algorithm for computing $\ls(P)$ of a lattice polygon $P$, which does not require enumeration of lattice points in $P$.
-We also discuss a possible 3D generalization of our algorithm.
+In this paper we show that for a plane convex body $P$ a reduced basis of $\Z^2$ computes the lattice size.
+This provides a lattice reduction algorithm for computing the lattice size, which works for any convex body $P\subset\R^2$ and outperforms the ``onion skins'' algorithm in the case when $P$ is a lattice polygon.